(News article for February 5, 2022; edited)

 Home lawn atrazine product are generally labeled only for use on centipedegrass and St. Augustinegrass, while some commercial atrazine-containing herbicides are labeled for use on zoysiagrass and bermudagrass, also.
 Do not use atrazine over the root zones of trees or shrubs.

 When using post-emergence herbicides, it’s important to use them on weeds that are actively growing.
-Warm days (temperatures above 60 F) during January and February are generally good times to use a post-emergence herbicide for winter weeds, if needed.
+Warm days (temperatures above 60 degrees F) in January and February are generally good times to use a post-emergence herbicide for winter weeds, if needed.

 Be sure to read and follow label instructions when using any herbicide or other pesticide.